ClapeyronThermo/Clapeyron.jl/docs/src/eos/correlations.md

 # Virial Models

 Virial models are defined in terms of the second virial coefficient, `B(T,z)`.
-The reduced residual Helmholtz energy is defined as:
+The reduced residual Helmholtz free energy is defined as:

 ``\frac{A_\mathrm{res}}{Nk_\mathrm{B}T} = \frac{B}{V}``,